-Once the above is received (with the exception of applications to the LNS by external organisations), funding for a project and the reason for community benefit should be proposed by a member of the CAF and seconded by another member.
+Once the above is received funding for a project and the reason for community benefit should be proposed by a member of the CAF and seconded by another member.
+In respect of applications to the LNS by external organisations, the community benefit will be identified during the application and appraisal process and presented in the CAF report.

-Elected Members are asked to work with Community and Place Development Team early in the Municipal Year to develop projects for funding.
+Elected Members are asked to work with the Community and Place Development Team early in the Municipal Year to develop projects for funding.
 These will be presented to the next available CAF once all required information has been collated.
 The order in which projects and applications will appear on the CAF report, will reflect the order that all required information was received from services and organisations by officers.